 Tuesday, August 17, 1976

 The medicine is helping me, and I can tell my fever finally went down.
-I got up and started to do chores so that mom wouldn’t get upset.
+I got up and started doing chores so Mom wouldn’t get upset.

-While mom walked Elisabeth to school I hurried and wrote a letter to Nick telling him what had happened, and that I could leave as soon as I get the plane ticket.
+While Mom walked Elisabeth to school, I hurried and wrote a letter to Nick telling him what had happened, and that I could leave as soon as I got the plane ticket.

-When mom came back from town she had two bikes with her.
-Mom proudly said the blue bike was hers and the red one was for me.
-I was happy to see I had my very own bike and that I no longer had to walk everywhere.
+When Mom came back from town, she had two bikes with her.
+Mom proudly said the blue motorcycle was hers and the red one was for me.
+I was happy to see that I had my very own bike and no longer had to walk everywhere.
 This would also make it a lot easier to bring the groceries home from town.
 I jumped on my bike and went to the post office to mail the letter I had just written to Nick.

-When I got back from the post office mom said she had changed her mind about me leaving.
+When I got back from the post office, Mom said she had changed her mind about me leaving.
 I told her I had already written to Nick.
 Then mom angrily said, “You don’t think I would buy you a bike if I knew you were leaving?”
 Then she added, “Aren’t you grateful for the bike?”
-I told her I was very grateful but I had never asked for one, and that she couldn’t go back on her word.
+I told her I was very grateful, but I had never asked for one, and that she couldn’t go back on her word.
 Mom very sternly said, “Be grateful!
-And let’s just forget the whole thing!”
+And let’s forget the whole thing!”
 I was frustrated.
-First she had built up my hopes and now she was going back on her word.
+First, she had built up my hopes, and now she was going back on her word.

 Wednesday, August 18, 1976

 I was not giving up hope about leaving this place.
-After I had my so-called bath, I got out the clothes I was going to be wearing when I fly back to Canada.
+After I had my so-called bath, I got out the clothes I was going to wear when I fly back to Canada.
 I ironed them and hung them up on a coat hanger so they could be all ready to wear.
-Since I don’t have a place to put my things I carefully hung them up in the hall coat closet.
+Since I don’t have a place to put my things, I carefully hung them up in the hall coat closet.

-When I lived in Canada Bent had said that if I was ever to come back to Canada, he would be able to get me a good deal.
-I wrote Nick a letter telling him to get in contact with Bent so that he could find out how to get my ticket cheaper.
+When I lived in Canada, Bent said that if I ever bought a plane ticket, he could get me a good deal.
+I wrote Nick a letter telling him to contact Bent so he could tell him how to get my ticket cheaper.

 Thursday, August 19, 1976

 A man came to the door.
 He handed me a telegram from Canada.
 It was from Bent saying he would be here on Saturday.
-He wanted mom to call Lilly and Agner and ask them if they could come to the airport and pick him up.
+He wanted Mom to call Lilly and Agner to ask if they could come to the airport to pick him up.

-Instantly mom was in a good mood.
-She started talking about when Bent got here he was going to put in a toilet, pipes for hot running water, a washing machine, and a place where we could take a bath.
+Instantly, Mom was in a good mood.
+She started talking about when Bent got here, he was going to install a toilet, pipes for hot running water, a washing machine, and a place where we could take a bath.

 Friday, August 20, 1976

 Mom went into town to call Lilly and tell her about the telegram.
-Lilly said that she and Agner were able to come and pick Bent up from the airport.
+Lilly said that she and Agner were able to pick Bent up at the airport.

 Saturday, August 21, 1976

-Elisabeth and mom were excited to see Bent again.
-When he got here I asked him if he could help Nick get my plane ticket for cheaper.
+Elisabeth and Mom were excited to see Bent again.
+When he got here, I asked him if he could help Nick get my plane ticket for cheap.
 Bent seemed overjoyed to find out I was leaving.
 Then he said, “I never told you I could get a deal on a ticket.
 Nick will have to pay full price!”
-I was disappointed because Bent had lied to me and then he tried to make me think I am making up things.
+I was disappointed because Bent had lied to me, and then he tried to make me think I was making it up.

 Sunday, August 22, 1976

 It had been a miserable night sleeping with Elisabeth.
 There isn’t enough room for both of us on the couch.
 I don’t think I can ever get used to sleeping this way.
-Not only that, but there is a stupid clock hanging on the wall where we sleep, and it says tick-tick so loud.
-Every half hour it gives a bong sound, and on the whole hour, it gives as many bongs as the time says it is.
+Not only that, but there is a stupid clock hanging on the wall where we sleep, and it says tick-tick really loud!
+Every half hour, it gives a gong sound, and on the whole hour, it gongs as many times says as the clock says it it.
 I am not allowed to turn it off.
 It doesn’t seem to bother Elisabeth because she is a sound sleeper.
 I don’t know how they expect me to sleep like this.

-When Elisabeth woke up this morning she had six small boils on her body.
+When Elisabeth woke up this morning, she had six small boils on her body.
 By nighttime, she had a low fever and twice as many boils.
-Bent said his dad use to get boils all the time and that it was no big deal.
-Mom just needed to keep the boils clean and they would go away.
+Bent said his dad used to get boils all the time and that it was no big deal.
+Mom just needed to keep the boils clean, and they would go away.

 Monday, August 23, 1976